How to Get Final Expense Leads: Sources, Costs, and Contact Rates

 | Self-generated | Varies (no markup) | Exclusive | Medium–high | Medium–high | Agencies building a durable, lower true cost per sale |

 A few patterns repeat across thousands of records.
 Direct mail and live transfers convert best per contact but cost the most and arrive slowly.
 Facebook leads are cheap and immediate, but speed-to-lead decides everything — the contact rate listed above collapses if you wait an hour.
-Aged data is nearly free per record, yet you dial five to reach one.
-For a deeper breakdown of how upfront price hides the real number, read our analysis of what a final expense lead actually costs per sale.
+Aged data is nearly free per record, yet you dial five to reach one; the full math on when that trade pays lives in our breakdown of aged final expense leads.
+For a deeper look at how upfront price hides the real number, read our analysis of what a final expense lead actually costs per sale.

 Exclusive vs. Shared: Where Most Agents Overpay